Get It Made FAQ

 I don’t live in the United States.
 Can I still enter the competition?

 You sure can, but please just make sure it’s in English.
 No other languages are accepted at this time.
-Please also note some filming resources may be limited depending on the country you are in, but we will do our best to guide you appropriately.
+Your short will be produced by Absurd Hero Productions in Los Angeles, CA.

 Does Paypal accept currencies other than the American Dollar?